Skip to main content

 • Ongoing support with local labor laws and regulations

-3. Engage Contractors in Singapore
+3. Engage contractors in Singapore

 Some companies may choose to engage contractors rather than onboard employees.
 While this may seem like a simpler route to hiring Singaporean talent, it involves complex labor codes and international payment considerations.